First Industrial Realty Trust (NYSE:FR) Issues FY 2022 Earnings Guidance

 First Industrial Realty Trust (NYSE:FR) updated its FY 2022 earnings guidance on Wednesday.
-The company provided EPS guidance of $2.090-$2.190 for the period.
+The company provided earnings per share guidance of $2.090-$2.190 for the period.
 The company issued revenue guidance of -.

-A number of brokerages have weighed in on FR.
-BMO Capital Markets lowered their price target on First Industrial Realty Trust from $13.75 to $13.25 and set a market perform rating on the stock in a research report on Friday, December 3rd.
-TD Securities raised First Industrial Realty Trust to a buy rating and lowered their price target for the stock from $19.50 to $18.00 in a research report on Tuesday, December 7th.
-Zacks Investment Research raised First Industrial Realty Trust from a hold rating to a buy rating and set a $69.00 target price on the stock in a research report on Tuesday, January 11th.
-Berenberg Bank assumed coverage on First Industrial Realty Trust in a research report on Wednesday, October 20th.
-They issued a buy rating and a $66.00 target price on the stock.
-Finally, Mizuho downgraded First Industrial Realty Trust from a buy rating to a neutral rating and upped their target price for the company from $54.00 to $64.00 in a research report on Thursday, January 13th.
-Four equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
-According to MarketBeat.com, the stock presently has an average rating of Buy and a consensus target price of $53.02.

 First Industrial Realty Trust Company Profile